 She has more space for me than I do for myself as well.
 I hope, with time, our friendship will help us both be less critical of ourselves.

 I’m great at giving other people space to be who they are.
-It’s always been one of my strengths and gifts in relationship.
+It’s always been one of my strengths in relationship.

 I’m so good at it, in fact, that several people with whom I’ve been closely connected quickly took it for granted that I would accommodate whatever they needed and/or wanted.
 Rather than a contest of generosity, such a relationship becomes an endless exercise in trying to please (on my part) and demand (on the part of the other).